bottaramya/DSA-Java/README.md

 - Armstrong Number
 - Print all Divisors
 - Check Prime Number

-### Basic Recursion
+### Basic Problems
-- Print Name N Times using Recursion
 - Print 1 to N using Recursion
-- Print N to 1 using Recursion
+- Print N to 1
 - Sum of First N Numbers
 - Factorial of a Number
-- Reverse an Array using Recursion
+- Reverse an Array
-- Check String Palindrome using Recursion
+- Check String Palindrome
 - Fibonacci Number

 ## Language Used